ashgithub/holiday-trivia/memory-bank/projectbrief.md

 3. **Drawing**: The quiz master draws a phrase.
 Participants see the drawing being created in real-time and guess.
 Guesses appear on the screen.
 Participants can make multiple guesses.
 The nearest match wins.

-4. **Wheel of Fortune**: Quiz master selects a phrase.
-Participants see empty tiles as placeholders.
-One tile from the phrase appears at a time, every 2 seconds.
-Participants guess the phrase.
+4. **Wheel of Fortune**: The quiz master selects a phrase and a category.
+During this round:
+   - Both admin and participants see a prompt: “Guess the phrase in <category>.”
+   - The phrase is displayed as blank tiles; the answer is revealed letter-by-letter (one tile at a time) at a pace determined by a configurable tile duration (e.g., 2 seconds per letter).
+   - Participants guess the **full phrase** at any time as tiles are revealed (no per-letter guessing, no spinning or randomness).
+   - Multiple attempts are allowed during the reveal.
+   - The round ends when a participant guesses correctly or the full phrase is revealed.

 5. **Multiple Choice**: Quiz master pushes a question with 4 answers.
 Participants choose one or more answers.

 The quiz master can configure questions beforehand via a UI page for entering questions and answers.
 Questions are pushed in real-time on demand.
 Participant answers appear on the quiz master's screen, sorted by time and correctness.
 The scoreboard shows winners.

 ## Answers
 Participants can type answers or speak.
 Browser-native voice-to-text converts speech to text.
 Pressing Enter sends responses.
 Some question types allow only one correct attempt.
-Drawing and Wheel of Fortune allow multiple guesses.
+Drawing and Wheel of Fortune allow multiple full-phrase guesses during the round.

 ## Scoring
 Correct guesses win a point.
 The leaderboard shows top winners.
 Ties are decided by the quiz master.